tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 ### Database Approach

 After considering the various options, we decided on using PHP for the server-side logic and MySQL for storing the content.
 This website is not designed to produce a large revenue so would likely be hosted on a shared hosting platform.
 The majority of these platforms provided MySQL databases and PHP without any additional setup or cost so this was the clear choice.
 Moreover, PHP provides easy, secure communication with databases through the PDO extension which was used throughout the project.
-In addition, the language is well documented through the [PHP Manual](http://php.net/manual/en/index.php) and the large co
+In addition, the language is well documented through the [PHP Manual](http://php.net/manual/en/index.php) and the large, well-established community.

 ### Admin Section

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjkyNjgzNzgwLC05MTA5OTg5NDYsLTIwNT
+eyJoaXN0b3J5IjpbLTMxMjU5MzQyNSwtOTEwOTk4OTQ2LC0yMD
-M2ODk2NDUsMTA3NzI2OTc5OSwxNTc0MjkyODM2XX0=
+UzNjg5NjQ1LDEwNzcyNjk3OTksMTU3NDI5MjgzNl19
 -->